KSAMissionCtrl/OpsTracker/README.md

 Changes:
   - All pages unified into a single page that can dynamically adjust its content to display information on crew, vessels or bodies.
 This means the page can reload parts of itself independently rather than needing to reload the entire page when a small amount of information needs to be updated
-  - Clicking on spacecraft no longer brings up an information window, but instead pulls up its detailed information view
+  - Clicking on spacecraft no longer brings up an information window, but instead shows its orbital nodes and name.
+Clicking on its position again will load up its detailed vessel view
   - Clicking on the orbit of a spacecraft is used to show its name along with its nodes
-  - Menu items no longer show tooltip discriptions of the vessels/crew
+  - Menu items no longer show tooltip discriptions of the vessels/crew (but looking to bring this back at some point)
   - Menu now shows crew and vessels at the same time
   - Body info window can be repositioned and updates if a new planet is selected, but if it is closed it opens up again in the default position
   - Clicking on a moon in the menu will load the figure of the planetary system in which it resides